yamahigashi/unofficial-fabricengine-documents-ja/Source/GettingStartedGuide/dccinstallation.rst

 Once in Maya, go to Window > Settings/Preferences > Plug-in Manager window to load the FabricMaya plugin.

 To make use of the python client the :envvar:`PYTHONPATH` is automatically extended with the :dfn:`Python/PYTHON_VERSION` subfolder of the Maya module.

+.. note:: Maya comes with its own version of PySide (or PySide2 starting in Maya 2017).
+When launching maya from the console after source the fabric environment this might cause issues.
+If you experience any hick-ups concerning PySide inside of Maya when launching maya from the console please make sure that the Fabric folders are listed ``after`` the Maya related python folders in the :envvar:`PYTHONPATH`.

 Installing Fabric for MODO
 ---------------------------------------------------------------